Africa's tropical gem, Mozambique evokes visions of white sand beaches, turquoise seas, and swaying coconut palm trees.

 The coastal town of Vilanculos is perfect for luxury family holidays in Mozambique, with a wide range of recreational activities available, from canoe safaris through the picturesque Govuro Wetlands to cultural excursions to the town's artisan markets.
 Couples staying here can also enjoy romantic sunset cruises and barefoot dining experiences.

 From luxury lodges nestled on secluded peninsulas to unique wildlife excursions, our luxury Mozambique holidays are tailor-made to suit you.
 Whether you're looking for luxury beach resorts, a fun family holiday, or romantic experiences for your honeymoon, our Africa specialists are on hand to personally design your trip to suit you.
+Mozambique is an ideal beach destination for those looking to unwind and relax after a safari in Africa.
+We particularly recommend combining Mozambique with either South Africa or Namibia.

 With a subtropical climate, the best time to visit Mozambique’s coastal regions is between the dry season of April to December, when there are minimal chances of rain and travellers can expect warm, sunny weather.
 Between September and November, when the weather is mild and calm, game viewing and whale watching are at their finest.